C O N T E M P O R A R Y A B S T R A C T E D L A N D S C A P E S & S E A S C A P E S

 Christine is an American landscape painter (b.
 1957 Syracuse, NY) with studios in Elmira, NY and Palm Coast, FL.
 Her degree in physical geography and studio art from Plymouth State University (NH) supplied her with a unique and heightened appreciation for New England landforms.
 Prior to becoming a full time painter she had a varied and successful business life.
 After college Sullivan wanted to remain at her summer residence of Cape Cod and landed a job as a cartographer with the Butterworth Map Company.
 Here she also learned the graphic arts and publishing business but the winters were harsh and she later moved back to her hometown of Fayetteville, NY and worked as Chief Cartographer for a larger map-making company, Marshall Penn-York.
-She then transitioned into advertising, starting with a job as a graphic artist in the corporate marketing department of Newhouse Broadcasting's Newchannels Corporation.
-She quickly expanded her creative skills to include newspaper, radio and television advertising and became fluent with the Macintosh.
+She then transitioned into advertising, starting with a job as a graphic artist in the corporate marketing department of Newhouse Broadcasting's Newchannels Corporation where she quickly expanded her creative skills to include newspaper, radio and television advertising and became fluent with the Macintosh.
 Concurrently her personal life was expanding as she and her husband, Jim, had a beautiful baby girl in 1991.
 Christine, now working long hours in the office as Creative Director and even more hours as a new mom, found the perfect release - painting.
 Her watercolors, once inspired by the works of Andrew Wyeth, were now leaning to a more abstract approach and soon a unique style emerged and she began showing and selling her work.